-Books, TV shows, movies, podcasts, and albums that served as bright spots in an otherwise dark year.
+Books, TV shows, movies, podcasts, and albums that served as bright spots.

 Hot DAMN, 2022.
 You sure did have your way with me!
-As a creative, I’m even more grateful for the products of other creatives that have gotten me through these deeply dark 365 days.
+As a creative, I’m even more grateful for the products of other creatives that have gotten me through.
 Making art requires unflinching perseverance, constant ego death, willful self-belief, and blind trust—it’s a wonder anything gets made under these conditions.
 In observance of a tradition I started in 2021, here’s a round-up (in no particular order) of my very favorite little miracles from the past year.

 I read more books this year than ever—a whopping 80 so far (I only say that because, as I write, there are two days left in 2022 and I’m a shameless overachiever in this department).
 Of the many excellent novels I devoured, here are a few that rose to the top.